Running bounce: Origins and evolution

-Regarded as "the first distinctively Victorian rule" in the Australian code, the running bounce was first trialed in 1865 and formalised on 8 May 1866 by a committee of Victorian club delegates chaired by Harrison as a way to slow down the player in possession of the ball and to create more opportunities for a turn over, thus helping to increase the number of disposals and encourage more dynamic team play.
+Nevertheless Geelong and other Victorian clubs continued to agitate for the rules and by 1866 there were moves to standardise it.
+The rules committee chaired by H. C. A. Harrison in 8 May 1866 sought to pacify them.
+Melbourne was determined to increase this distance and proposed rule 6.
+"Ball must be bounced every 10 or 20 yards if carried".
+Harrison requested Geelong ratify change before publishing the new rules which became known as the Victorian football rules in May 1866.
+The new rule was promoted as a way to slow down the player in possession of the ball and to create more opportunities for a turn over, thus helping to increase the number of disposals and encourage more dynamic team play.
 Harrison himself was one of the fastest runners in the game, known for his ability to evade opponents while running the length of the field ball-in-hand.
-Arthur Conan Doyle considered it "very sporting of [Harrison], ... to introduce the bouncing rule, which robbed him of his advantage."
-The original 1866 rule stipulated that "no player shall run with the ball unless he strikes it against the ground every five of six yards".
+Arthur Conan Doyle considered it "very sporting of [Harrison] to introduce the bouncing rule, which robbed him of his advantage."

 The rule was well received by players and spectators alike, and considered attractive to watch.

 The skill

-Football is played with an ellipsoidal (oval-shaped) ball, rather than a spherical one, so the technique for bouncing one back to oneself while running requires practice.
+Australian football is played with an ellipsoidal (oval-shaped) ball, rather than a spherical one, so developing the technique for bouncing the ball back to oneself while running requires practice.
 To execute a running bounce, a player should: